Dr Fixit (151 - 160)

 151

-As the couple passed, the rat-drawn cart
+As the elderly couple passed, the rat-drawn cart

 followed shortly after with uniformed men playing the part